Mixxxxer/AgeRanger/README.md

 **Things TODO**

 1. Security - Security consideration
-	- Encrypt sensitive data for transfer
+	- Encrypt sensitive data for transfer (SLL Certificates are the first thing we can do)
 	- Cross Site Anti Forgery
 	- Forms / Windows Authentication
 	- Role Based Security